-BEHAVIOR SCHOOLWIDE CLASSROOM HALLWAY BOBCAT CAFÉ OUTSIDE CLASSROOM HALLWAY BOBCAT OUTSIDE AUDITORIUM BATHROOM CAFÉ BATHROOM CELL BE SAFE -Know and follow emergency procedures -Keep hands, feet and objects to yourself -Know the evacuation routes and meeting places -Move appropriately in the classroom -Handle all classroom equipment and materials properly and carefully -Walk -Keep to the right -Allow tarific to -Allow tarific to -Awoid physical contact -Wait for permission to be dismissed -Stay on campus -Avoid inappropriate physical contact and rough play -Enter and exit the auditorium in an orderly way -Wash hands with soop and water -Travel the halls without headphones BE RESPONSIBLE -Make good choices -Be truthful -Own your behavior -Be a good nole model -Follow through on your commitments -Report observed dangerous behavior to an adult -Bring all your materials -Listen carefully and follow all directions -Complete and tun in all assignments on time - Complete make-up work Carry a hall pass when in the hall during class time det where you need to be in a timely manner -Keep our halls and your locker dean -Clean up the area around you -Consume food and drinks only in the BOBCAT CAFE -Return equipment in good condition -Keep food, drinks and gum out of the auditorium -Sit in your designated area -Fold your chair seat up when leaving your aisle -Follow sign-out procedures -Keep our bathrooms neat and clean -Keep track of your personal device -Only use with permission or outside of school BE RESPECTFUL -Treat others the way you want to be treated belong others personal space and boundaries -Use appropriate language -Stop the spreading of rumors and gossip -Comply with adult requests -Speak politely to your teachers and classmates -Allow others to speak without interruption -Cooperate and work well with others -Monitor your voice level -Remove your headgear when entering the building -Make sure no one eats alone -Show tolerance for others' differences differences in activities -Treat all speakers and performers with courtesy be quiet during presentations and performances -Allow for the privacy of others Respectfully comply with teacher requests requests pictures and video outside of school BE A LEARNER -Recognize and appreciate the value of education -Be on time and ready to learn -Give full effort -Stay on task -Participate -Ask for help if you need it -Travel our halls quietly so as not to disrupt the learning in other classes -Make healthy and nutritious food choices -Be active get some exercise -Exit and enter the building -Listen to and learn from the presentation or performance -Return to class promptly - Use for educational purposes with permission
+BEHAVIOR SCHOOLWIDE CLASSROOM HALLWAYS BOBCAT CAFÉ' & PATIO OUTSIDE AUDITORIUM BATHROOMS CELL PHONES & ELECTRONIC DEVICES BE SAFE -Know and follow emergency procedures -Keep hands, feet, and objects to yourself -Keep cell phones and electronic devices turned off and in your locker during school -Know the evacuation routes and meeting places -Move appropriately in the classroom Handle all classroom equipment and materials properly and carefully -Walk -Keep to the right -Allow traffic to flow -Avoid physical contact -Wait for permission to be dismissed -Stay on campus -Avoid inappropriate physical contact and rough play -Enter and exit the auditorium in an orderly way -Wash hands with soap and water - Travel the halls without headphones.
+BE RESPONSIBLE -Make good choices -Be truthful -Own your behavior -Admit mistakes -Be a good role model -Follow through on your -Feport observed dangerous and inappropriate behavior to an adult -Bring all the materials you need to class with you -Listen carefully and follow all directions -Complete and turn in all assignments on time assignments on time -Check for what you missed when you were absent and complete the make-up work -Carry a hall pass when in the hall during class time -Get where you need to be in a timely manner -Keep our halls and your locker clean -Clean up the area around you -Consume food and drinks only in the BOBCAT CAFÉ or on the patio. -Enter the building through your designated door -Return equipment in good condition -Keep food, drinks and gum out of the auditorium -Sit in your designated area. -Fold your chair seat up when leaving your aisle -Follow sign-out procedures -Keep our bathrooms neat and clean -Keep track of your personal device -ONLY use with permission or outside of school.
+BE RESPECTFUL -Treat others the way you want to be treated -Honor others' personal space and boundaries -Use appropriate language -Stop the spreading of rumors and gossip -Comply with adult requests -Speak politely to your teachers and classmates -Allow others to speak without interruption -Cooperate and work well with others -Monitor your voice level -Remove your headgear when entering the building -Make sure no one eats alone -Show tolerance for others' differences -Include others in activities -Treat all speakers and performers with courtesy Be quiet during presentations and performances -Allow for the privacy of others Respectfully comply with at affecting the staff requests the texting, pictures, and video outside of school BE A LEARNER -Recognize and appreciate the value of education -Be on time and ready to learn -Give full effort -Stay on task -Participate -Ask for help if you need it -Travel halls quietly so as not to disrupt the learning in other classrooms -Make healthy and nutritious food choices -Be active get some exercise -Exit and enter the building quietly so as not quietly so as not learning in other classrooms -Listen to and learn from the presentation or performance -Return to class promptly -Use for educational purposes with permission